andreacfromtheapp/elm_speakandspell/README.md

       - [x] written feedback
       - [x] auditory feedback
   - [ ] screen
-    - [ ] flashy flashy?
-8bit looking?
+    - [ ] flashy flashy? low-fi/8bit looking?
     - [ ] expandable "side loading screen" for the description?
     - [ ] expandable "bottom loading screen" for the help section
-    - [ ] fixed "field for the user output and commands
+    - [ ] fixed "field" for the user output
+    - [ ] separate help and commands section

 ## Maybe

-Provded that the necessary polyglot API (or separate different languages APIs) exist, these are a number of items I'd like add to the app:
+Provided that the necessary polyglot API (or separate different languages APIs) exist, these are a number of items I'd like add to the app:

 - [ ] let user choose:
   - [ ] a different dictionary language